jfernsler/ASRS_Classifier/README.md

 ## Data Cleanup
 For training I used only data from the year 2000 and on - which contains over 125,000 entries.
 Text was cast to lower case and some punctuation was converted and removed.
 Furthermore I am only using the Narratives and Anomalies in the project.

+Included in this repository are only the test datasets for size considerations.

 ### Clustering
 The reduced data contains nearly 40,000 unique anomaly listings.
 These were all converted to text embeddings (using a BERT model) and clustered with KMeans by similarity into 15 groups.
 These groups (named 0-14) were used as labels for the narrative data.